rabbitmq/rabbitmq-website/site/configure.md

 All [supported RabbitMQ versions](/versions.html) use an [ini-like, sysctl configuration file format](#config-file) for the main configuration file.
 The file is typically named `rabbitmq.conf`.

-The new config format is much simpler, eadier for humans to read and machines to generate.
+The new config format is much simpler, easier for humans to read and machines to generate.
 It is also relatively limited compared to the classic config format used prior to RabbitMQ 3.7.0.
 For example, when configuring [LDAP support](/ldap.html), it may be necessary to use deeply nested data structures to